slightknack/slightknack.dev/content/blog/life.md

 The same is true of digital spaces: though we pretend machines are perfect, both the software and hardware of which they are exacted are derived through biological means: never perfect, always just 'good enough.'
 Usage patterns change, environments shift, operating systems update.
 Monoliths of epic proportion are willed into existence, as small scripts are slowly forgotten, feeling no pressure to replicate onto the next generation of hardware.

 So assuming this document has lasted this long, know that it wasn't an easy journey.
-Know that it was shared, love, cherished to some extent by at least one living soul until you, another, came along.
+Know that it was shared, debated, and cherished (to some extent) by at least one living soul until you, another, came along.
 Will you choose to propogate it?
 This document sure hopes so, for its replication is purely memetic.

 So hello again, denizens of 23rd century life.
 Linguistic drift notwithstanding, I hope my message finds you well.
 I Pray that my Ancient Twenty-First-Century English is Eternally more Discernable to thy Mind than the Eighteenth-Century English of Yore.